Blog

 Joaquín, an excited buyer who is looking to purchase his first home.
 In his search, he finds the perfect home through Allison, an experienced real estate agent who has been helping people like Joaquín find their dream homes.

-The Meaning of “Equitable title
+The Meaning of «Equitable title«

 Right to Specific Performance

-An essential aspect of equitable title is that, if Allison fails to perform her obligations under the contract, Joaquin has the right to seek a “specific performance“.
-This implies that Joaquín can legally request that Allison transfer legal title to the property once payment of the agreed price in the contract is made.
+An essential aspect of equitable title is that if Allison fails to perform her obligations under the contract, Joaquin has the right to seek a "specific performance«This means that Joaquin can legally request that Allison transfer legal title to the property once payment of the price agreed in the contract is made.

 If the seller defaults and the buyer can show good faith performance, the buyer can sue for specific performance, that is, to compel the seller to transfer legal title upon payment of the contract price.